ArsenyMironov/SFQED-Loops/README.md

 ## Prerequisites and known issues

-The SFQED-Loops scripts are developed and tested in Wolfram Mathematica 11.2 and rely on the package [FeynCalc](https://feyncalc.github.io/) 9.2.0.
+The SFQED-Loops scripts are developed and tested in Wolfram Mathematica 12.0 and rely on the package [FeynCalc](https://feyncalc.github.io/) 9.3.1.

+The previous version of SFQED-Loops for [FeynCalc](https://feyncalc.github.io/) 9.2.0 was moved to the corresponding directory.

-There are known issues (to be fixed) with later versions of [FeynCalc](https://feyncalc.github.io/), as there are some slight changes in FeynCalc syntax starting from 9.3 (e.g. for the Levi-Civita tensor in D dimensions, see '''Eps''' in [FeynCalc reference](https://feyncalc.github.io/reference))
+The versions basically differ by the syntax for the Levi-Civita tensor in D dimensions, see '''Eps''' in [FeynCalc reference](https://feyncalc.github.io/reference))

 A PDF version of each script is included for reference, so that you can study them without running in Mathematica.